-A number of factors may be about to put an end to the trend for falling energy prices in the Contract For Difference (CfD) scheme.
+A number of factors may be about to put an end to the trend for falling energy prices in the Contracts For Difference (CfD) scheme.
 The CfD scheme has provided strong subsidy support whilst also providing consumers robust levels of protection.
 High investor confidence and steady reductions in capital costs have meant that the price achieved in the last four auctions by offshore wind assets had drastically reduced over the previous four auctions, from around £120/MWh (in 2012 prices) in 2015 to just around £37/MWh (also in 2012 prices) in the fourth allocation round last year.
 The scheme has therefore been seen as a significant success, aiding decarbonisation and protecting consumers, and resulting in the suggestion that subsidy free assets could be around the corner.
 However, as we move towards the next auction, Allocation Round 5 (AR5), with the application window for the auction set to take place in March, there are a range of possible drivers for changing trends which we discuss below.

 Strike prices achieved by assets in the auctions are presented in 2012 prices and inflated using Consumer Price Index (CPI).
 After several years of relatively consistent, low inflation figures, the high level of inflation seen in the last year will add more uncertainty to participants in AR5 in establishing their strike price and potential strike prices for competitors.
 This could manifest in higher auction prices.